TLTR: This article explores what an insurance cluster is, and how it benefits the growth of independent agents.

 Here are some of the common fees associated with insurance clusters:

 Cluster groups tend to charge initiation fees to join them.
 New and upcoming agencies can see these as a deterrent, but some cluster groups do not charge any startup fees.
-These usually range from a few thousand to tens of thousands of dollars.
+Moreover, these usually range from a few thousand to tens of thousands of dollars.

 A cluster offers members benefits such as agency management software, advertising, and more.
 These benefits are usually covered by maintenance fees.
 However, not all clusters charge such fees, so it is best to ask.

 When you wish to leave a cluster group, you will be charged an exit fee.
 The majority of insurance clusters tend to charge high exit fees to dissuade members from leaving.
-Do your research about the clusters that interest you and get all the details about their exit charges.
+Therefore, do your research about the clusters that interest you and get all the details about their exit charges.

 Should You Join an Insurance Cluster?